John Filmore: Early years

 John Filmore was born around 1788.

 He joined the navy as a boy, enlisting as a midshipman on HMS Sirius under Captain William Prowse, in which he fought in the Battle of Trafalgar in 1805.
 During that battle he was sent on board one of the disabled ships that had been captured, taking charge of the vessel.

 He was made a Lieutenant on 16 January 1808.

-He soon became First Lieutenant of the HMS Crocodile under Captain E.H.
+He soon became First Lieutenant of HMS Crocodile under Captain E.H.
 Columbine, assigned to the African station.

 In an expedition of 1809 against Senegal he served under Columbine on the frigate HMS Solebay.

 When Columbine died in 1811 he assumed command of the Crocodile.

 Filmore was appointed Commander with seniority as of 18 June 1811.

 In the summer of 1822 he was appointed to the Ordinary at Plymouth.

 African station

-Filmore was sent again to the African station to command the HMS Bann, a sloop of war.
+Filmore was sent again to the African station to command HMS Bann, a sloop of war.

 He was appointed to this command on 30 May 1823.

 Sir Robert Mends, Commodore of the African Station, died at Cape Coast on 4 September 1823, and Lieutenant Pringle Stokes took charge of the ship.

 Filmore arrived as a passenger on the Swinger gun-brig in October 1823.

 On hearing of the death of the commodore Filmore appointed himself to command the station and transferred to the frigate Owen Glendower.